Standards development and harmonisation

 In 2022, the RJC started the process of a major review of the RJC Chain of Custody (CoC) standard.
 The update addresses various points, including:

-For this major review, there will be two rounds of public consultation (comment period).
-In line with ISEAL standard setting code, both rounds of consultation will take 60 days.
+For this major review, there was two rounds of public consultation (comment period).
+In line with ISEAL standard setting code, both rounds of consultation took 60 days.

 This comment period has now closed.